 - Earth Day Challenge: Work out for 30 minutes or more on Earth Day

-- National Park Challenge: Walk, run or work out for three and a half miles or more
+- National Park Challenge: Walk, run or work out for one mile or more

 Completing Goals and Achievements